psychemedia/island-storynotes/three-little-pigs.md

 Vine veathers in a pie.
 My mouth is verrey dry.
 I wish a wuz zoo well a-wet,
-Then I'd zing louder vor a nut !
+Then I'd zing louder vor a nut!

 Dame, `[The mistress of the house, if past the middle age« was called Dame, i. e.
 Madame.]` dame, a igg, a igg, `[An egg an egg]`
 Or a piece a beyacun.